LTmadness/TruePause/README.md

 https://www.patreon.com/LTmadness

 ### Changes
+v0.0.5
+- Updated required BepInEx version

 v0.0.4
 - Audio is paused when the game is paused
 - Added new configuration:
-	* When selecting diffrent application while game is running game will be pause (if set to true)
+	* When selecting different application while the game is running game will be pause (if set to true)

 v0.0.3
 - Small visual fix